Zambia - Data Protection Overview

 It is important to note that following the repeal and replacement of the Electronic Communications and Transactions Act No. 21 of 2009, provisions dealing with cybersecurity and cybercrime therein have been incorporated in the CSCC Act.

 The CSCC Act prohibits the interception of communication.
-Section 26 provides that any person who intercepts communication commits an offence and is liable upon conviction to imprisonment for a period of 25 years.
-However, Section 28 of the ECT Act also grants power to a law enforcement officer to make an application for an interception of communication order.
+Section 26 provides that any person who intercepts communication commits an offence and is liable upon conviction to imprisonment for a period of 10 years.
+However, Section 28 of the CSCC Act also grants power to a law enforcement officer to make an application for an interception of communication order.
 The application is made ex parte before a judge of the High Court.
-Said application is made when the law enforcement officer has reasonable grounds to believe that an offence has been committed or is about to be committed and the order is necessary for obtaining evidence of an offence under the ECT Act.
-The ECT Act further permits the interception of communication in order to prevent bodily harm, loss of life, or damage to property, or for the purposes of determining location in the cases of emergency.
-Section 31 of the ECT Act however prohibits the disclosure of intercepted communications.
-Moreover, Section 32 outlines that a law enforcement officer is permitted to disclose the information to another law enforcement officer where the disclosure is necessary in determining the commission of an offence or the whereabouts of a suspected offender.
+Said application is made when the law enforcement officer has reasonable grounds to believe that an offence has been committed or is about to be committed and the order is necessary for obtaining evidence of an offence under the CSCC Act.
+The CSCC Act further permits the interception of communication in order to prevent bodily harm, loss of life, or damage to property, or for the purposes of determining location in the cases of emergency.
+Section 31 of the CSCC Act however prohibits the disclosure of intercepted communications.

 The CSCC Act